 The Healthcare Information Technology for Economic and Clinical Health Act is a 2009 law that originated to motivate enterprises to promote the adoption and meaningful use of EHR (Electronic Health Records).
 HITECH enforces additional measures to digitize medical information and use it to enhance healthcare quality.
 Also, it tries to avoid penalties that occur due to the failure in collecting sufficient use of EHR.

 The HITECH Act had strengthened fines and modified enforcement of HIPAA violations, developing four violations’ stages with high penalties – around $ 1.5 million fine maximum.
-Due to the presence of HITECH compliance, the entities are subject to fines even if they did not know a violation has happened, although those violations are at the lowest level.
-Well, the HITECH compliance also gives a chance to companies to eliminate penalties, if violations are not avoided, and are corrected within 30 days.
+Due to the presence of HIPAA HITECH compliance, the entities are subject to fines even if they did not know a violation has happened, although those violations are at the lowest level.
+Well, the HIPAA and HITECH compliance also gives a chance to companies to eliminate penalties, if violations are not avoided, and are corrected within 30 days.

 Major Objectives of HITECH Compliance

-- The second stage demands for service vendors to begin use of EHRs in a sophisticated manner.
+- The second stage demands for service vendors to begin the use of EHRs in a sophisticated manner.
 For the HITECH compliance, vendors have to use computer resources or EHR due to the following reasons: